I’ve Started to Notice Cognitive Symptoms… Now What?

 In Part 1, we explored the many factors that can influence whether the APOE gene is expressed.

 When symptoms are present, the goal is not to address everything at once, but to focus on the areas most relevant to you.
+In many cases, a few key drivers sit at the centre of the picture.

 Nutrition: Fuel for the Brain

-A supportive dietary approach may include:
+A supportive dietary approach should include:

-• stabilising blood sugar by reducing refined carbohydrates and processed foods
+stabilising blood sugar by reducing refined carbohydrates and processed foods

-• prioritising whole, nutrient-dense foods
+prioritising whole, nutrient-dense foods

-• including healthy fats to support brain structure and function
+eating healthy fats to support brain structure and function

-• ensuring adequate protein intake for neurotransmitter production
+adequate protein intake for neurotransmitter production

 Lifestyle: Creating the Right Environment

+Lifestyle is where the long-term impact happens.
 As outlined in Part 1, the brain responds to its environment, so creating the right conditions is essential.

-Supplements and Herbal Support
+Supplements and Herbal Medicine

-In practice, this may include:
+In practice this may include:

-• nutrients that support mitochondrial function and energy production
+nutrients to support mitochondrial function and energy

-• antioxidants to help reduce oxidative stress
+antioxidants to balance oxidative stress

-• compounds that support brain signalling and repair
+compounds that support brain signalling and repair

-Herbs such as those that calm the nervous system or improve circulation can be particularly helpful, but they are most effective when selected based on the individual, rather than taken broadly.
+Herbs such as those that calm the nervous system or improve circulation are particularly helpful but they are most effective when selected based on the individual, rather than taken broadly.
+This is where working with a practitioner becomes invaluable.

 You Don’t Have to Do Everything at Once